kaizhu256/node-swgg/README.md

 instruction
     1. save this script as example.js
     2. run the shell command:
-        $ npm install swagger-lite && export PORT=8081 && node example.js
+        $ npm install swagger-lite && \
-    3. open a browser to http://localhost:8081
+            export PORT=8081 && \
-    4. interact with the swagger-ui server
+            node example.js
-*/
+    3. play with the browser-demo on http://localhost:8081 */
 /* istanbul instrument in package swagger-lite */ /*jslint